DataResponsibly/Virny/docs/api/user-interfaces/compute-metrics-multiple-runs-with-db-writer.md

-# compute_metrics_multiple_runs
+# compute_metrics_multiple_runs_with_db_writer

 Compute stability and accuracy metrics for each model in models_config.
 Arguments are defined as an input config object.
-Save results in `save_results_dir_path` folder.
+Save results to a database after each run appending fields and value from custom_tbl_fields_dct and using db_writer_func.

 Return a dictionary where keys are model names, and values are metrics for multiple runs and sensitive attributes defined in config.